chaojiang06/wiki-auto/simplification/README.md

 All the model parameters are specified in ``my_model/__init__.py`` file.

-3. Follow the step 3 described in the above section for Transformer.
+3. Follow the step 2 described in the previous section.
 You can generate using the best checkpoint according to the cross-entropy loss, i.e. ``checkpoint_best.pt`` in the specified checkpoint directory.
 Alternatively, you can also choose the best checkpoint according to the SARI score on the validation dataset.

 **LSTM**